chadgates/AzureBots/README.md

 Fixing came by implementing a applicationHost.xdt file.
 The deploy.cmd will copy that file to the right site directory after deployment. https://github.com/Azure/azure-python-siteextensions/issues/2

+As this install is looking to use the bots-jobqueue server, and receive triggers via the Azure Service Bus Queue, WebJobs are needed.
+As per best practise, a retry-communication job is started every 30 minutes.